What is a food allergy?

 At this time, no medicine is available to prevent food allergy.
 The goal of treatment

-If you have a food allergy, you should carry with you and know how to give yourself
+If you have a food allergy, carry an epinephrine shot to treat emergency reactions.

-an epinephrine shot to treat emergency reactions.
-You must be ready to treat any allergic
+Know how to give yourself this shot.
+You must be ready to treat any allergic reaction

 Medicines are available to treat some symptoms of food allergy after the food has